 In connection with the Acquisition Transactions, we entered into senior secured asset-based revolving credit facilities, consisting of a tranche A revolving credit facility available to our U.S. subsidiaries designated as co-borrowers therein, or the "U.S. Borrowers," and a tranche B revolving credit facility available to the U.S. Borrowers and to certain of our non-U.S. subsidiaries, or the "European Co-Borrowers."
 Our revolving credit facilities provide for revolving loans and letters of credit in an aggregate principal amount of up to \$250 million for the tranche A revolving credit facility and up to \$150 million for the tranche B revolving credit facility, in each case, subject to borrowing base capacity.
 Letters of credit are limited to \$130 million for tranche A and tranche B in the aggregate.
 Subject to certain conditions, the revolving credit facilities may be expanded by up to \$150 million in the aggregate in additional commitments.
-Loans under the tranche A revolving credit facility may be denominated in U.S. dollars and loans under the tranche B revolving credit facility may be denominated, at our option, in either U.S. dollars, euros, pounds sterling or Swiss francs.
+Loans under the tranche A revolving credit facility are denominated in U.S. dollars and loans under the tranche B revolving credit facility may be denominated, at our option, in either U.S. dollars, euros, pounds sterling or Swiss francs.
 JPMorgan Chase Bank, N.A. acts as administrative agent for the tranche A revolving credit facility and collateral agent for the revolving credit facilities, and J.P.
-Morgan Europe Limited acts as administrative agent for the tranche B revolving credit facility matures in January 2017.
+Morgan Europe Limited acts as administrative agent for the tranche B revolving credit facility.
+Each revolving credit facility matures in January 2017.
 We use borrowings under our revolving credit facilities to fund working capital and for other general corporate purposes, including permitted acquisitions and other investments.
-We amended and restated our revolving credit facility in March 2012 to, among other things, reduce pricing and certain fees.
-As of June 30, 2013, we had no outstanding borrowing under our revolving credit facilities and \$58.5 million of outstanding letters of credit.
+We amended and restated our revolving credit facilities and \$58.5 million of outstanding letters of credit.